donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cyberduck.rst

 .. figure:: images/cd2.png

 To view, upload and download files you need to create a new bookmark.
-Click on the &ldquo;+&rdquo; sign to create a new bookmark.
+Click on the "+" sign to create a new bookmark.

 .. figure:: images/cd3.png

 A new pop-up window will appear.
 In this window you must configure the bookmark as follows:

 - **WebDAV (HTTP/SSL)**
-- **Nickname: add a freely chosen nicknam to the new connection**
+- **Nickname: add a freely chosen nickname to the new connection**
 - Server: **webdav.data.donders.ru.nl**
 - Port: **443**
 - Username: the *username* (CASE SENSITIVE!) of the :ref:`data access account <data-access-account>`